polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 ### External QSPI Flash Memory

-The Icicle Kit supports booting Linux from QSPI by connecting an external QSPI flash memory to the Raspberry Pi 4 Interface (J26).
+The Icicle Kit supports booting Linux from QSPI by connecting an external Winbond W25N01GVZEIG QSPI NAND flash memory  to the Raspberry Pi 4 Interface (J26).

 For more information on the QSPI flash memory devices supported, please refer to the [booting from QSPI](https://github.com/polarfire-soc/polarfire-soc-documentation/tree/master/boards/mpfs-icicle-kit-es/booting-from-qspi/booting-from-qspi.md) documentation.

 The external QSPI flash memory can be programmed using the Hart Software Services (HSS) using the `usbdmsc` command.
 The HSS `usbdmsc` command exposes the QSPI flash memory as a USB mass storage device through the Icicle Kit's USB-OTG J16 connector located beside the SD card slot.

 If both QSPI and an MMC services are enabled in the HSS, you must specify the default device to be programmed before running the `usbdmsc` command.
-For example, to program the external QSPI flash memory using USBDMSC service, you must select the `qspi` command before running `usbdmsc` command.
+For example, to program the external QSPI flash memory using USBDMSC service, you must use the `qspi` command before running `usbdmsc` command.

 1. Connect the J11 USB-UART connector to your host PC.
 This is the micro-USB connector on the same side as the Ethernet connectors.
 This connection will give you access to 4 of the PolarFire SoC UARTs
 2. Open a terminal application to interact with the HSS through MMUART0.
 Settings are 115200 baud, 8 data bits, 1 stop bit, no parity, and no flow control.